 If you take too much (overdose)

-If you take too much sertraline, you may have some of the following symptoms: sedation, nausea, diarrhoea, vomiting, fast
+If you take too much sertraline, you may experience sedation, nausea, diarrhoea, vomiting,

 While you are taking this medicine